 “It tends to elevate the importance of the inflation rate in decision making should it be meaningfully undershooting target, which is very constructive for risky assets.”

 The market seemed to agree, with the Dow ending Wednesday up 1.84 percent, while the S&P 500 gained 1.66 percent and the Nasdaq 1.15 percent.

-Still, tapering could be a double-edged sword for some Asian countries since it could accelerate the “great rotation” of funds out of emerging markets and into developed world assets.
+Still, tapering could be a double-edged sword for some Asian countries since it could accelerate the great rotation of funds out of emerging markets and into developed world assets.

-Others are also better prepared for the change.
 Notably the mood around India has improved enough that the country’s central bank could hold off on hiking interest rates on Wednesday, surprising many.

 In commodity markets, gold was the main casualty of the Fed move, and the resulting jump in the dollar.
 After gyrating wildly, spot prices for the metal were off at $1,218.25 an ounce and uncomfortably close to the year low at $1,211.80.